 Barratt Metropolitan LLP was granted an outline planning consent by Barnet Council for the regeneration of the estate in 2013.

-The consent is a “Hybrid Planning consent” for the demolition and redevelopment of the West Hendon Estate to accommodate up to 2,000 residential units, a new two form entry primary school, community building and commercial uses and associated open space and infrastructure.
+The consent was for the demolition and redevelopment of the West Hendon Estate to accommodate up to 2,000 residential units, a new two form entry primary school, community building, commercial uses and associated open space and infrastructure.

 Consultation around the regeneration of the West Hendon Estate began in 2002.

-The inaugural meeting of the Resident Regeneration Group (RRG) took place that year following soon after Barnet Council selected its preferred development partner.
-The RRG continues to run in 2021, although is now rebadged as the West Hendon Partnership Board.
+The inaugural meeting of the Resident Regeneration Group (RRG) took place that year after Barnet Council selected its preferred development partner.
+The RRG continues to run in 2022, although is now rebadged as the West Hendon Partnership Board.

 Key stakeholders were kept informed of the status of the project since 2008, and the development team met with ward members and the RRG early in 2012 to reiterate its commitment to delivering a new masterplan for the estate and to outline its plans for public consultation.